aikatz/sketch-city/docs/labs/lab4.md

 const uint64_t pipes[2] = { 0x000000001ELL, 0x000000001FLL };
 ```

 Then we proceeded to program our Arduinos with the correct pipes and went on to test our transmission process.
 We decided to use two different computers in order to be more comfortable reading both serial ports at the same time.
 On the transmitter Arduino, we set the baud rate to 57600 according to the setup() function provided in *GettingStarted* and typed "T" into the Serial port.
 On the other end, the receiving Arduino was properly setup as well with a baud rate of 57600 and it was ready to receive packets from the transmitter.
-This was our output when both Arduinos were really close to each other:

-**video**

 We then started playing around with distance to see how the dropped packets were starting to appear, what was the maximum distance before getting complete miscommunication between the Arduinos, and how AKC was working in these particular cases.
 After moving **710 cm** apart from each other we started to see how we were having dropped packets -this is way more than what we actually need-, alerted by the text *"Failed, response timed out"*.
 We then started thinking: in any case where the sent information is not complete, the next packet uses its first information blocks to fill the incomplete initial packet which is then analyzed.
 This is obviously wrong, but we receive a nice output saying that we have a dropped packet instead of continuing with the failing process described above.
 This is because the feature Auto-ACK inside RF24 is enabled by default: **a signal passed between communicating processes, computers, or devices to signify acknowledgement, or receipt of message, as part of a communications protocol.** This lets us not worry about failing packets, but we then need to worry about re-sending failing data.
 Finally, we perceived some interference not only when separating the Arduinos far enough, but when covering the radios with our hands.

 This is a picture of the final hardware setup: